dshawul/NebulaSEM/paper/paper.md

 A single loop enclosing the timestep iterations and declaration of fields involved in the PDE is enough to provide AMR capability for any solver.

-## New solver development support
+## Support for new solver development
-NebulaSEM provides various operators for spatial and temporal discretization to facilitate the development of solvers for PDEs.
-An example solver for the advection-diffusion equation is provided in the code snippet below.
+NebulaSEM offers a range of operators for spatial and temporal discretization, streamlining the development of solvers for Partial Differential Equations (PDEs).
+The provided code snippet includes an example solver for the advection-diffusion equation.
-Spatial operators for dGSEM include divergence, gradient, laplacian etc. Temporal discretization is achieved with explicit and implicit methods including first-order Euler explicit and implicit methods, Adams-Moulton and Adams-Bashforth methods, Runge-Kutta of upto 4th order, and fully-implicit Backward differencing (BDF) methods.

 ```C++
 void transport() {